Architectural Facade Elements: A Complete Guide to How They Are Made

 1/3

-Coating - cement-polymer composition with reinforcement alkali-resistant architectural or facade glass mesh.
-The coating layer of 4-7 mm.
-It is better when the mesh is sunk into a pre-applied layer of adhesive mixture, rather than separating the CBC and coating (there are both variants).
+The coating is a cement-polymer compound reinforced with an alkali-resistant architectural or facade glass mesh.
+The coating layer is 4-7 mm thick.
+It is better when the mesh is embedded in a pre-applied layer of adhesive than when the base coat and finish coat are kept separate (both approaches exist).

-Production of reinforced coating in the workshopЗатирка армирующей сетки в декор
+Production of reinforced coating in the workshopTroweling the reinforcing mesh into the decor

 Mounting the reinforcing mesh on the decorative facade element